open-runtimes/open-runtimes/runtimes/java-11.0/README.md

 - To handle dependencies, you need to have any `.gradle` file including a `dependencies` block.
 Dependencies will be automatically cached and installed, so you don't need to include the `build` folder in your function.

 - The default entrypoint is `Index.java`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/App.java`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/App.java`.

 ## Authors